Key Takeaways

 - Applies to full-time employees in state government agencies

 This was a significant expansion of benefits for Oklahoma's state workforce.
 Prior to this law, state employees had to rely on accumulated sick and annual leave—or take unpaid leave—after having a child.
+Many employees, particularly those early in their careers, hadn't accumulated enough leave to cover even a few weeks of absence, forcing them to choose between financial hardship and inadequate recovery time.

 The Teacher Expansion